Search for heavy resonances decaying to ZZ or ZW and axion-like particles mediating nonresonant ZZ or ZH production at $\sqrt{s} =$ 13 TeV: Systematic uncertainties

 The different shapes of the \mj (\mjj) distributions in the NLO and LO \Zjets simulations induce a 3 (5)\% change in the ratio of the SR to SB normalizations in the boosted (resolved) categories.
 This difference is taken as a systematic uncertainty.

 The effect of varying the factorization and renormalization scales by a factor of 2 is propagated to the signal shape and normalization.
 The impact on the signal acceptance is evaluated to be 0.1--0.3\%, depending on the signal mass and analysis category.
+Varying the factorization and renormalization scales in the \Zjets simulation changes the shape of the distribution in the same way as the linear correction, by an amount that is less than the correction itself.
+The effect is therefore absorbed by the fit, and an explicit associated uncertainty is not required.

 The systematic uncertainty associated with the PDFs used to generate the simulated samples is evaluated by varying the NNPDF~3.0/3.1 PDF set within its uncertainties, following the prescription in Ref.~\cite{Butterworth:2015oua}, and its effect is propagated to the signal shape and normalization, resulting in a measured uncertainty of 0.3\% in the resolved categories and 1.5\% in the boosted categories.